mwegter95/deep-thoughts/README.md

 Now that the server is running, you can send requests to the app by using an api client.

-### Local
-To run the application locally, open the terminal, install, and run 'npm run start'.

 ### Live
 There is no live deployment for this application.
 Please run locally to test or develop.